simonsvale/Peg-solitaire/README.md

 The adjacent peg will now be removed from the board.

 The game is made in C++, using the SDL2 and SDL2_image libraries.
-The textures are made using blender.
+The textures are made using Blender and Paint.net.

 As of now, the game only supports windows.